EnergyLabSmartCharging/Smart-Charging-Wizard/README.md

 To adapt, monitor, or stop the charging process later or from another device, you can enter an optional session token, e.g. your name.
 Or, if you just want to get it on, hit the **Start Charging**-Button.
 The Smart Charging Wizard will then send the calculated charging power profile to a second backend service called Charging Session Handler (CSH).
-While you do other important things, the CSH takes care of charging your EV.
+While you are doing other important things, the CSH takes care of charging your EV.
-On the **Charging Page**, you can monitor the charging process in real time and immediately stop it, if your plans changed suddenly.
+On the **Charging Page**, you can monitor the charging process in real time and immediately stop it, if your plans change suddenly.
 See the following screen cast for the details:

 ![](https://github.com/EnergyLabSmartCharging/Smart-Charging-Wizard/blob/6c274b0225123d3fd3d3701204e47932c255ba1d/media/charging.gif)